📊 Our Test Results:

 ✅ Pros

-- AI resolves 80%+ of routine tickets automatically
+- AI resolves 80%+ of routine tickets and improves customer satisfaction

-- Omnichannel inbox consolidates email, chat, and social in one place
+- Omnichannel agent workspace across email, live chat, phone, and social messaging

 ❌ Cons

-- Expensive — starts at $55/agent/month with no free plan
+- Expensive — Zendesk’s pricing starts at $55/agent/month with no free plan

-- Not designed for project management or internal team collaboration
+- Not designed for project management or internal team productivity workflows

-- Costs scale quickly for larger support teams
+- Total cost scales fast for larger support teams across business hours

 Feature Comparison